 What is Holy Communion?

-Holy Communion is a meal shared by Christians in a worship setting.
 Holy Communion is Christ himself, coming to us through bread and wine.
-Holy Communion is God’s gift of grace and forgiveness.
+This meal is God’s gift of grace and forgiveness, given for all.

-Instruction for Holy Communion is available at Good Shepherd for kids in Grades K-5.
-Parents can choose the appropriate age for their children to receive instruction.
-Children should complete First Communion by the end of Grade 5, so that they’ll be able to participate in Holy Communion during our confirmation program* in Grades 6-8.
+Holy Communion instruction is available for kids in Grades K-5.
+Parents choose the appropriate age for their children to receive communion.
+Children should complete First Communion by the end of 5th grade to participate in Holy Communion during confirmation in Grades 6-8.

 We offer two family-friendly approaches that allow parents and siblings of differing ages to learn together:

-- Family-Led Learning, Materials for a home-based instruction will be available January 21, 2018 and must be returned by February 25, 2018.
+- Family-Led Learning: Materials for a home-based instruction will be available beginning February 10.

-Children may receive their first communion during all worship services at both campuses in March.
+First Communion Recognition: Children may receive their first communion during all worship services at both campuses on the following dates.